Scrumpis/dndsR/README.md

 - Visualizes selection pressures across the genomes through an ideogram
 - Calculates enrichment of gene functional annotation terms (IPR, GO, etc.) for biological functions under positive/diversifying selection
 - Analyzes specified retgions for overall differences in dN/dS (i.e., do Dkmer regions of B and C have dN/dS>1 significantly more frequently than

+dndsR is built for both containerized command line usage and as a loadable library in R.

 ## Setup
-Note: We recommend Docker and Singularity usage for either CLI or RStudio usage, however, if you have a working Conda env or other way to provide the dependencies, Docker and Singularity are not required.
-You can install directly into RStudio as shown below (note line once we make it).
+Note: We currently recommend Docker and Singularity with CLI usage, however, if Orthofinder 2.5.4 and Diamond 2.1.14 are present on your system and R dependencies are installed, you can use the library directly in R. See Dockerfile for dependencies.

 ### Clone the Repo
 ```
 git clone https://github.com/Scrumpis/dndsR